-Tracey Christilles has been a special education teacher for the past twenty-eight years.
-She began her career teaching eighth grade in Cape Elizabeth, Maine.
-She has also worked in the New Hampshire public schools, beginning in Pelham and spent the last twenty-five years in Stratham, working in grades kindergarten through fourth.
+Tracey Christilles has been a special education teacher/tutor for the past thirty-one years.
+She began her career teaching eighth grade in Maine.
+She also worked in the New Hampshire public schools for twenty-seven years, in grades kindergarten through fourth before her retirement in 2019.
 Though she teaches all subject areas, her favorites are reading and writing.
-She is trained in the Orton Gillingham (OG) approach and multiple reading programs, including Wilson, Lindamood-Bell, RAVE-O and Project Read.
+She is trained in Orton Gillingham and multiple reading programs, including Wilson, SPIRE, Lindamood Bell, RAVE-O and Project Read.
 Tracey is certified as a Structured Literacy/Dyslexia Interventionist through the Center for Effective Reading Instruction as well as a Wilson Dyslexia Practitioner.
-She will be retiring from her current teaching position at the end of the 2018-2019 school year.
-Tracey began working at the Dyslexia Training Institute in March as part of the next chapter of her professional career.
+Tracey began working at the Dyslexia Training Institute in March of 2019 as part of the next chapter of her professional career.

-Jennifer Lopez
+Jennifer Dudley

-Jennifer Lopez received her Bachelor's Degree in Liberal Studies from Cal Poly Pomona and went on to earn a Multiple Subject Teaching Credential for Elementary Education.
+Jennifer Dudley received her Bachelor's Degree in Liberal Studies from Cal Poly Pomona and went on to earn a Multiple Subject Teaching Credential for Elementary Education.
 She has previously taught in pre-K and 4th grade classrooms.
 Jennifer also worked as a Reading Intervention teacher, meeting with small groups of students from kindergarten through 3rd grade.
 Her training includes Orton-Gillingham (OG), Structured Word Inquiry (SWI) and strategies for executive functioning.
-Jennifer jointed the Dyslexia Training Institute team in July of 2014.
+Jennifer joined the Dyslexia Training Institute team in July of 2014.
 She enjoys providing one-on-one remediation with students of all ages as well as assisting with training educators and others who would like to make a difference in struggling readers' lives.